 ILSR has long advocated for home composting as a key facet of a distributed composting infrastructure and strategy.
-(See, for instance, our Hierarchy to Recover Food Waste & Grow Community.)
+(See, for instance, our Hierarchy to Reduce Food Waste & Grow Community.)
 We prioritize home composting over residential curbside collection precisely because it does avoid the curb, which in turn saves hauling expenses and tip fees at processing facilities while enhancing residential soils.
 One-third of a ton can conservatively be composted at home per household per year.
 That can add up to a lot of savings for the City.

 On March 29th, 2018, the District of Columbia made an important step toward rolling out its own home composting program, when the Committee on Transportation and the Environment unanimously voted to recommend for approval Bill B22-0501 – Home Composting Incentives Amendment Act of 2018 to the full Council.